Skip to main content

 Academic Consultation Panel (ACP) Visits

-ACP Visits are major exercises to ensure that the standard of our programmes is on par with recognised higher education institutions worldwide.
+ACP Visits are major exercises to ensure that the standard of our programmes is on par with recognized higher education institutions worldwide.
 The objective of the ACP Visits is to make an integrated, holistic assessment of all aspects of the academic unit(s), namely academic, research and management, so as to ascertain their overall standard.

 The process involves a critical self-evaluation of the academic unit(s) concerned and peer review by a panel formed of academics and professionals outside the University.